elisehjohnson04/BIOL3070--Johnson-/Final.md

 par(mfrow = c(1, 1))
 ```

+This table shows a normal distribution of our data, meaning that our
+data and results are reliable.
+There are few outliers.

 ``` r
 knitr::include_graphics("./images/AQI table.png")
 ```

 ![](./images/AQI%20table.png)<!-- -->

+This table shows what is taken into account to define a “poor air
+quality day.”

 # STUDY QUESTION and HYPOTHESIS

-## Questions
+## Question

-Does air quality effect the prevalence of adult asthma per state?
+Does air quality affect the prevalence of adult asthma per state?

 ## Hypothesis

-We hypothesized that air quality is correlated with asthma.
+We hypothesized that lower air quality increases the rates of asthma.

 ## Prediction

 We predicted that the states with the highest number of poor air quality
-days will also have the highest prevelance of asthma in adults.
+days will also have the highest prevalence of asthma in adults.

 # METHODS/RESULTS

 We found data from the Center for Disease Control on adult asthma
-prevelance by state for the year 2022.
+prevalence by state for the year 2022.
 We removed a few territories
 included that were not official US states to match with our other data
 set.
 We found air quality data from the U.S. Environmental Protection
 Agency for the year 2022.
-As there was a lot of data unrelated to what
+We removed data unrelated to our study to
-we were studying, we removed some of it from our data set.
-We also
-subtracted the “good” days from the data set, only using the moderate to
+focus on relevant variables.
+We also subtracted the “good” days from the
+data set, only using the moderate to bad days to define “poor” days.
-bad days.
-We divided these “poor” days by the total number of days.
 We
+divided these “poor” days by the total number of days.
+We then averaged
-then averaged these proportions across counties within each state.
-Using
+these proportions across counties within each state.
+Using the state
-the state averages we ran a linear regression and Pearson correlation
+averages, we ran a Linear Regression and Pearson Correlation test.
-test.

 ## 1st Analysis

+Simple Linear Regression Test

 ``` r
 ## 1st Analysis: Linear Regression - Air Quality vs Asthma Rates